-As for the second epistemological obstacle to an adequate theory of society.
+Luhmann discusses four epistemological obstacles to an adequate theory of society.
 These obstacles are common ways of thinking or premises.
 The first epistemological obstacle is that society consists of actual people and relations between people.
 The second epistemological obstacle is that societies are constituted, integrated, or coordinated by shared opinions, values or purposes.
 This assumption is wrong, according Luhmann, because human beings (along with their values, opinions, goals, affects, etc.) belong to the environment of society.
-Norms and values are topics of communication, but it is communication itself that “holds society together” or makes social order possible.
+Norms and values can be topics of communication, but it is communication itself that “holds society together” or makes social order possible.

 Luhmann was a student of Talcott Parsons.
 And he reports that Parsons, following Durkheimian sociology, “drew a distinction between culture and social systems . . . [and] positioned culture in a hierarchically higher position” (Intro 236).
-In other words, Parsons appears to argue that cultural values or norms make social order possible.
+In other words, Parsons argues that cultural values or norms make social order possible.
 For Durkheim and Parsons, “language, culture, values, and norms are tied very closely together” (Luhmann, Intro 236).
-But in social systems theory, norms and values are descriptions–they are descriptions based on second-order observations, i.e., observations of observations.
-Or they could be called attributions if a particular event is attributed to a cultural value.
-They are observations of the distinctions another system makes, as a system cannot observe its own distinctions because it has to use those distinctions.
-Of course, second-order observations are also based on distinctions, which means they include a blind spot.